Design notes: Dover Text

 Dover Serif Text references Haas Caslon1 for its spacing and general proportions.
 It feels more appropriate for long runs of text, more restrained and less bouncy.
 Many of its quirks have been toned down, but largely it feels the same.

-Dover Sans Text is essentially a Gill Sans, drawn not to match Gill Sans but rather to be like Haas Caslon.
+Dover Sans Text is essentially a Caslon Sans, drawn to match Dover Serif in the same way that Johnston and Gill ended up using Caslon as the base of their design.
 This means that the sans is drawn to do the same things the serif can do: from proportions and letter skeletons, all the way up to general design features like small caps and language support.
 Dover Sans Text is a fully-capable text typesetting face.

 Dover Text branched off from my earlier Dover project in 2013, and started appearing in print in 2015.
 These projects helped focus the family and gave me the confidence to keep working on it.